Async-First Remote Engineering Teams: Adapting XP Practices for Modern Distributed Work

 continuous_rotation: "Switch primary ownership every 2-3 cycles (2-4 hours)"

-Key Difference: Instead of real-time conversation, knowledge transfer happens through commit messages, inline code comments, and memory-coordinated handoffs.
-Each 25-minute block ends with a micro-commit—creating an auditable trail replacing verbal communication.
+Key Difference: Instead of real-time conversation, knowledge transfer happens through commit messages, inline code comments, and written handoffs.
+Each 25-minute block ends with a micro-commit-creating an auditable trail replacing verbal communication.

 Real Example from jt_site: During CSS migration, Developer A extracted .fl-row patterns (25min), committed with detailed message documenting preserved page-specific styles.
 Developer B reviewed baseline screenshot diffs (25min), validated zero visual regressions, suggested next consolidation candidate.
 Developer A continued with validated approach-no synchronous meeting required.